 As an estate planning attorney, I’m asked almost weekly by clients whether they need a living trust.
 In the majority of cases, after evaluating their particular circumstances, my conclusion was that they do not need a living trust.
+I believe for most Washington residents, a living trust is unnecessary because it’s much more costly than a Will and it’s burdensome.
 Before I explain in detail later on in this article my reasons for my above stated conclusion, let me provide an except from a Washington Court of Appeals case ruled in August, 2022, that supports my conclusion.
 The case title is Cla Estate Services v.
 State Of Washington.
 The Court of Appeals rules: “CLA Estate Services, Inc. … began offering free estate-planning seminars for seniors in Washington in 2008.
 These seminars stressed to consumers that ‘Revocable Living Trusts’ (RLTs) were a superior means of estate distribution relative to probate…The Office of the Attorney General (AGO) sued CLA for violations of the Consumer Protection Act…the [lower] court concluded that CLA unlawfully misrepresented the benefits of RLTs compared to probate,…the presentations and workbooks at CLA’s seminar gave the deceptive net impression ‘that a revocable trust is preferable regardless of individual circumstances.’
 The [lower] court found that the workbook gives the impression that wills lead to ‘WORRY,’ while trusts lead to ‘PEACE OF MIND,’ based on the workbook’s representation that wills are subject to court control, are public, take a long time to resolve, and leave families vulnerable, while trusts avoid all these issues.
 The [lower] court found that this impression was deceptive because it ‘misrepresents Washington law, the Washington probate process, and the relative benefits of revocable living trusts in Washington.’
 As discussed above, these findings are supported by substantial evidence.
 We [i.e. the Court of Appeals] therefore hold that the [lower] court correctly concluded that this practice on CLA’s part was deceptive.”

 Who Needs a Living Trust?
 One should only want a trust if the benefits far outweigh the burden.
 Whether a person needs a living trust depends on the individual’s specific circumstances.
 For most people with assets in Washington State and not in other states, a living trust is unnecessary, costly and burdensome.
 Rather, a “testamentary trust” is a far better option than a “living trust.”
 A trust comes in many forms.
 A testamentary trust is embedded in the Last Will and there’s no management involved during the trustor’s life time.